i-tri/Log_File/README.md

 # Remote CLI Command Executor with Excel Logging

 This Python project connects to remote devices via SSH using Netmiko, executes CLI commands, and logs the results into an Excel file.
+If you run the script again and use the same Excel file as output, the script will only update the Excel file with changed information.
 It features a graphical user interface (GUI) to input the required connection details, the CLI command, and the location to save the Excel file.

 ## Features